 You are there.
 Ready to walk away.

 One of the final steps before you lock the door behind you is to set your out of office or vacation responder, scheduling it for the dates you’ve promised to be away.
-In this email response, be sure to include a catchy but reassuring subject line along with a quick message sharing the dates you’ll be away from your desk, and the name and email of the person in charge or other team members they can receive help from.
+In this email response, be sure to include a catchy but reassuring subject line as well as a quick message in the body of your email responder sharing the dates you’ll be away from your desk, including the name and email of the person in charge or other team members they can receive help from.
 Give people enough information to get the right support without your involvement and you’ll be able to rely on the systems you have in place to free your mind of responsibility.

 Then, if you took my suggestion and setup a separate email address that only you and your assistant know about (see #6 above), now is the time to turn off your regular business email and activate the new one on your phone, laptop, and/or tablet.